Luxury e-tailer group Yoox-Net-A-Porter announced in June it will no longer stock any pieces made from animal fur this year.

 “The decision for David Jones to stop selling fur was made as a result of changing customer sentiment around the sourcing and retailing of fur,” says David Jones’ ethical sourcing manager Jaana Quaintance-James.
 “Fur and its impacts is just one of the many sustainability areas we seek to raise awareness of in our supply chain, in addition to working with our brands and suppliers to ensure that our stock adheres to this.”

-Despite leading retailers’ moving away from fur, brands such as Scanlan Theodore (which is stocked at David Jones), continue to sell what it refers to as “ethical” fur.
+Despite leading retailers’ moving away from fur, labels such as Scanlan Theodore (which is stocked at David Jones), continue to sell fur.
 Step inside any one of its standalone stores, from Sydney to Melbourne, and you’ll see racks draped with European-style coats made from baby goat fur.
-The label’s Toscana fur jacket currently retailing for $2500, comes with a promise that it’s been made in an “ethical manner” and is PETA-approved.
+The label’s Toscana fur jacket currently retails for $2500.

 A brand not yet stocked by Net-a-Porter, KitX, has committed to using only chromium-free leather and no animal fur.
 “She will never use animal fur again,” says former sales and marketing manger, Nikki Valmorbida.